-As much as we enjoy the summer, it can sometimes be exhausting.
-It is not easy to keep a cool head in hot temperatures.
-And this applies not only to two-legged, but also to four-legged friends.
-We give tips on how your dog can get through the summer in a relaxed manner.
+As much as we enjoy summer, it can be exhausting at times.
+It's not easy to keep a cool head in hot temperatures.
+And that applies not only to two-legged friends, but also to four-legged friends.
+We give tips on how your dog can get through the summer relaxed.

-A sufficient water supply is super important, especially in summer.
-You should therefore always have water for your pet with you.
-Offer your dog water regularly.
-A little tip for lazy dogs: put a small treat in the bowl so that even lazy dogs can enjoy the cool water.
+Adequate water intake is extremely important, especially in summer.
+You should therefore always have water with you for your darling.
+Offer the dog water regularly.
+A little tip for dogs who are lazy about drinking: put a small treat in the bowl so that even those who are lazy about drinking can get excited about the cool water.

-On really hot days, you can also cool the dog from the inside.
-It's very easy: simply place your favourite snack, e.g. fruit, vegetables or dog liver sausage in an ice cube mould, pour water over it and put it in the freezer.
-After a few hours you can give your furry nose the snack.
+On really hot days, you can also cool down the dog from the inside.
+It's very easy: Just your favorite snack, e.g. B. Put fruit, vegetables or dog liver sausage in an ice cube mold, water over it and into the freezer.
+After a few hours you can give your furry friend the snack.

 A jump into the cold water

 Many dogs are real water rats.
-What can quickly turn into a muddy affair with subsequent cystitis in autumn or winter is really good for the four-legged friend in summer.
-The wet cools the dog's body temperature down.
-If you don't have a river or lake nearby, you can also offer your dog a paddling pool.
+What can quickly become a muddy affair with subsequent cystitis in autumn or winter is really good for the four-legged friend in summer.
+The wet cools down the body temperature of the dog.
+If you don't have a river or lake nearby, you can also offer the dog a paddling pool.

-Even at an outside temperature of 24°C, the temperature inside the vehicle will reach 41°C after 30 minutes.
-Alarm: An ordeal for the dog!
-Especially in hot weather, you should never leave a dog in the car any longer - preferably not at all.
+Even at an outside temperature of 24°C, the temperature in the interior is already around 41° Celsius after around 30 minutes.
+Alarm: Torture for the dog!
+Especially when it's hot, you should never leave a dog in the car for long - preferably not at all.
 The stuffy, hot air can lead to circulatory collapse and ultimately even death in animals.
-Even an open window will not help!
-So if you want to do something without a dog, it's better to leave it at home and take appropriate sun protection measures.
+An open pane doesn't help either!
+So if you want to do something without a dog, you should leave it at home and take appropriate sun protection measures there.

-You have probably noticed that your dog sleeps and rests more in the summer.
+You've probably noticed by now that your dog sleeps and rests more in the summer.
 Don't worry, this is completely normal.
 The heat is exhausting!
-Often the fur noses then simply lie down somewhere and fall into a deep sleep.
-You as the owner* should make sure that your dog is always in the shade.
-Also make sure that your dog is never exposed to direct sunlight in your home.
+Often the fur noses just lie down somewhere and fall into a deep sleep.
+As the owner, you should make sure that your dog is always in the shade.
+In your home, make sure that baskets and the like are never in direct sunlight.

 Avoid hot asphalt

-You should avoid walking on the asphalt in summer.
+You should avoid walks on the asphalt in summer.
 Our four-legged friends walk barefoot almost all day.
-Although there is a little bit of callus, the hot ground can quickly lead to blisters on the paws.
-It is better to take your walks, which should not take too long in particularly hot temperatures, into the woods.
-Not only is the ground cool there, but the air is much more pleasant than anywhere else.
+Although there is a little callus, the hot floor can quickly lead to blisters on the paws.
+Better to take your walks, which by the way shouldn’t last too long in particularly hot temperatures, into the forest.
+Not only is the ground cool there, the air is also much more pleasant than anywhere else.

-Do you wear a thick wool jumper in summer?
+Do you wear a thick wool sweater in summer?
 Probably not!
-But joking aside, dogs with lots of hair should be brushed regularly in hot weather to remove loose fur and keep the animal's skin better ventilated.
-Because: Even dogs can sweat.
-You can quickly tell if your dog is too hot when he starts panting.
+But joking aside, dogs with a lot of hair in particular should be brushed regularly in hot weather so that loose fur is removed and the animal's skin is better ventilated.
+After all, dogs can sweat too.
+You can quickly tell if your dog is too hot when it starts panting.

 Adjust walk times

 Long walks at over 30° Celsius are not fun for you or your dog and can even be dangerous.
-It is therefore best to adjust your walking times to the heat.
-Early in the morning and late in the evening are the right times for long walks in summer.
-During the day, you should limit yourself to smaller rounds for "business in between".
+It is therefore best to adapt your walk times to the heat.
+Early mornings and late evenings are good times for longer walks in summer.
+During the day you should limit yourself to smaller rounds for “business in between”.